 To add a unique custom featured image to a post or page on your WordPress site:

-3. In the settings panel under the Document tab, select Featured image > Set featured image.
+- In the settings panel under the Post tab, select Featured image > Set featured image.

-You can replace or remove your featured image in settings under Document > Featured image.
+You can replace or remove your featured image in your posts’ settings, which are located under Post > Featured image.